Are you a parent of Filipino descent who either:

 Our children learned how to speak from us, their parents.
 We didn’t need to teach formal grammar lessons to teach them their native language.
 We just did the natural act of speaking, daily, regularly.
 And they picked it up.

-I have been dreaming of creating a resource to help my own family and to share with the Fil-Am/Filipino community out there, for parents of young children who are ready or are thinking about learning and implementing Tagalog in their daily lives with their kids, and who need accessibility at their fingertips.
+I have been dreaming of creating a resource to help my own family and to share with the Fil-Am/Filipino community out there, for families with young children who are ready or are thinking about learning and implementing Tagalog in their daily lives with their kids, and who need accessibility at their fingertips.

 I want to help YOU, the busy parent, like myself, to have the resources to learn Tagalog phrases at your own pace, at your own convenience, and have it tailored to include everyday language.